Please ensure Javascript is enabled for purposes of website accessibility

 The Disabled Sailing Association (DSA) is an ‘RYA Sailability’ affiliated and approved organisation.
 We were established as a charity in 2005 by six disabled people who loved sailing at sea and wished to encourage and provide the opportunity to others with a disability to enjoy sailing.

-Both our current boats fully comply with the required RNLI sea safety checks and recommendations and are specially adapted for people with a range of disabilities.
+We have two modern yachts which fully comply with the required RNLI sea safety checks and recommendations and are specially adapted for people with a range of disabilities.
 Wheelchair access is provided via a specially designed ramp and makes them accessible for those who have very limited mobility.

 Enjoying the fun and freedom of being at sea, handling the boat and the social company of working together in a small team builds confidence, friendships and social skills.
 As an outdoor activity it promotes a healthier lifestyle and freedom from the usual four walls.